-Christi Matteson, Controller Christi Matteson holds a Bachelors of Science in Management Information Systems from Florida State University.
+Christi Matteson, Vice President for Finance and Administration/CFO Christi Matteson holds a Bachelors of Science in Management Information Systems from Florida State University.
 She worked as a Management Consultant for over 20 years and is a Certified Management Consultant.
 Additionally, she has experience working with non-profit organizations both on staff and as a board member.